brandenlopez-909/brandenlopez-909.Github.io/resume.md

 - SQL and MySQL.
 - Unix/Linux Bash
-- Extensive experience in Python and R.
+- Extensive experience in Python, R, and Java.
 - Tableau for Data Science.
 - Financial Modeling and Valuation in Excel.
 - Time Series Analysis.